jogara2001/expense_db_joe/tech_spec.md

 This endpoint returns the information associated with an expense by its identifier.
 For each expense it returns:

-- `price`: the monetary value of the expense, in Dollars
+- `cost`: the monetary value of the expense, in Dollars
 - `date`: the date of the expense
 - `expense_id`: the ID of the item associated with the expense
 - `category`: the user defined category of the item